herzbube/fuego-on-ios/README.md

 The `fuego-on-ios` branch is dedicated to maintaining the following stuff:

 1. `boost/modular-boost`: A Git submodule that tracks a specific release of Boost in [the official upstream repository](https://github.com/boostorg/boost).
-1. `boost/boost.sh`: A script that builds Boost for the iOS platform and packages it into a framework bundle.
+1. `boost/boost.sh`: A script that builds Boost for the iOS platform and packages it into a XCFramework bundle.
 The script is a derivate of Pete Goodliffe's "Boost on iPhone" script.
 The script was forked from [this popular repo](https://gitorious.org/boostoniphone/galbraithjosephs-boostoniphone) so that outstanding bugs could be fixed for the Fuego on iOS project.
 1. `fuego-on-ios.xcodeproj`: The Xcode project that defines the build of Fuego for the iOS platform.
-1. `build.sh`: A script that uses the Xcode project to build Fuego (via `xcodebuild`) and packages the result into a framework bundle.
+1. `build.sh`: A script that uses the Xcode project to build Fuego (via `xcodebuild`) and packages the result into a XCFramework bundle.

-Also in this branch are those changes to the original Fuego source code that are necessary to make Fuego compile in the Xcode environment.
+Also in this branch are those changes to the original Fuego source code that are necessary to make Fuego compile in the Xcode environment, and with a modern version of Boost.

 ##### fuego-for-littlego